referencenull/GitHub-Copilot-hands-on-lab/README.md

 - [ ]  Click "Add README" toogle from "Off" to "On"
 - [ ]  Click "Create"

- 💡 **Details**The more detailed description you give the better results you will get later from Copilot.
-Think this as you would write an issue to any human developer or team member.
+ 💡 **Details** The more detailed description you give the better results you will get later from Copilot.
+Think this as you would write an work description to any human developer or team member.
 </details>

 ## 🧩 Phase 2 – Assign issue to Coding Agent